tretapey/raisincss/README.md

 - `.md:has-{1 to 12}-columns` or
 - `.md:has-{1 to 12}-rows` and so.

-We can also use this classes on an `.is-grid` element:
+We can also use this classes on a `.grid` element:

 - `.justify-items-{start | end | center | stretch}`
 - `.align-items-{start | end | center | stretch}`